ViacomInc/data-point/packages/data-point/README.md

   ```
 </details>

-### <a name="entry-entity">Entry Entity</a>
+### Entry

-This entity is very similar to the [Model entity](#model-entity).
+This entity is very similar to the [Model entity](#model).
 Its main difference is that this entity will default to an empty object `{ }` as its initial value if none was passed.
 As a best practice, use it as your starting point, and use it to call more complex entities.

 **SYNOPSIS**